erictaylor/yarr/docs/guides/4-adding-redirect-rules-to-routes.md

-# Redirect Rules
+# Redirect Rules for routes

+Redirection at the route config level is super easy with Yarr.
 The Routes configuration object allows a user to specify a redirection from a route.
 It also allows redirection to be conditional.

-Redirection at the route config level is super easy with Yarr.
+### What is the `redirectRules` field and why use it?

+`redirectRules` is a field in Yarr's route configuration object which

+- is run before any preload logic or component render.
+- takes a function where you can perform logic to conditionally determine if the router should redirect the user to another route.
+  - The function should return the full `pathname` of the route to redirect to, or `null` if no redirect should occur.
+  - Since this function executes before any preloading occurs, it helps avoid unnecessary data/component preloading in the case of redirection which is a big performance win.

+**NOTE**: redirect rules apply to children routes unless overridden.

 The code sandbox below covers various redirection examples mentioned in this guide. ⬇️

 [Open Codesandbox](https://codesandbox.io/embed/typescript-react-yarr-redirectrules-example-m1nyu?fontsize=14&hidenavigation=1&theme=dark)